stefangabos/Zebra_ClearInput/README.md

  - it works out of the box and has (almost) no configuration options
  - it is really tiny - it weighs 1.4KB uncompressed and ~600 bytes gzipped
- - works in any browser - Firefox, Chrome, Safari, Edge, Opera and Internet Explorer 6+
+ - works in any modern browser - Firefox, Chrome, Safari, Edge, Opera

 ## 🎂 Support the development of this project